sushislicer/testrepo3/documents/project.md

 4.  **Loop:** Render a new view.
 If variance drops below a threshold $\tau$, we mark the handle as sufficiently observed and trigger a (simulated) grasp success; otherwise, we repeat.

 ### Simulation Platform: Python Virtual Camera
 We implement the simulated tabletop environment and camera entirely in Python using lightweight 3D libraries (e.g., **trimesh** + **pyrender**, optionally **Open3D** for debugging).
 These tools allow us to: (1) load mesh models of objects, (2) place them on a virtual table, (3) define camera intrinsics and extrinsics, and (4) render RGB images offscreen from arbitrary viewpoints.
-Our NBV module outputs target camera poses on a discrete orbital ring; the Python renderer then produces the corresponding "robot view" image that is fed back into Point-E and CLIPSeg.
+Our NBV module outputs target camera poses on a discrete orbital ring; the renderer produces the corresponding "robot view" image that is fed to Point‑E. After Point‑E produces 3D hypotheses, we render each hypothesis from a small set of additional viewpoints and run CLIPSeg on those renders to obtain 3D semantic weights.
 No external robotics simulator or GUI is required—everything runs as a pure Python codebase.

 ---